sugarfig/p5-lab-1/README.md

 7. 🎹 [07_events](./07_events/sketch.js)

 - We're going to use some built-in event listeners within p5.js.
 Event listeners are functions that get triggered every time a specific event happens.
 Two examples of events: a mouse click (`mouseClicked`) or a keyboard character being entered (`keyPressed`).
 - Run the code.
 Then comment the lines and uncomment lines 28 - 41.
-What is the difference between using the variable `mouseIsPressed` and the event listenered `mouseClicked`?
+What is the difference between using the variable `mouseIsPressed` and the event listener `mouseClicked`?
 - Then copy-paste this code below in line 43:

 ```